unnamedfurry/SecureTTY/README.md

 # SecureTTY
+This is yet another chat project made for practide and fun.
+This project uses:
+- raylib as graphical engine
+- native linux network library for communication
+- openssl and sodium as network and client config encryptor
+- mysql as server’s memory
-This is yet another chat project made for practide and fun. **Maaaaybeeee** sometimes it will grow to serious, big, enterprise-level project.
-All you can do now is just use it and report bugs to improve whatever its called.
-Enjoy :3
+**Maaaaybeeee** sometimes it will grow to serious, big, enterprise-level project.
+All you can do now is just use it and report bugs to improve whatever its called or contribute if you’re a C developer (i will personally say “thaaaank you :3 *purrrrrr*” to you).
+Enjoy

 ---

 ### Server setup:
 You will need:
-- Any VPS/VDS on Ubuntu/Debian
+- Any VPS/VDS on Debian-based or Arch-based linux distro
 - MySQL package
 - Root privilegies (strongly recommended for installer)